 Ecommerce for clothing

-Franchise printing shops can also offer an online t-shirt store to increase their revenue by allowing customers to add their images, hire a designer, develop, and t shirt design, print and ship the shirt design to the customer.
+Franchise printing shops can also offer an online t-shirt store to increase their revenue by allowing customers to add their images and hire a designer to develop a t-shirt design, print that design, and ship the shirt design to the customer.

 Selling clothes can be done through a variety of sites.
 The top places to list your clothing line include:

 - Facebook Marketplace

 - Shopify offers an easy experience to set up your own clothing store and connect with most of the bigger marketplaces directly from your shop.

 - WordPress+WooCommerce work great together for super fast ecommerce stores.